The Directors General of Statistics Austria

 Gabriela Petrovic Tobias Thomas

-Mrs. Petrovic, who was born in Vienna, considers her most pressing responsibilities to be a management strategy that consistently covers its own costs, the ongoing use of appropriate management systems and the systematic use of effective personnel development measures through which the workforce’s existing potential can be enhanced and harmonised with the organisation’s objective of providing high-quality, economically compiled federal statistics.
+Ms. Petrovic, who was born in Vienna, considers her most pressing challenge to run a management strategy that consistently covers its own costs, the ongoing use of appropriate management systems and the systematic use of effective personnel development measures through which the workforce’s existing potential can be enhanced and harmonised with the organisation’s objective of providing high-quality and efficiently compiled federal statistics.

-Thomas studied economics at the Friedrich-Wilhelms-University Bonn and the Technical University Berlin before earning his doctorate summa cum laude at Helmut-Schmidt-University Hamburg in 2006.
-Thomas was a visiting scholar at, among others, Columbia University in New York at the invitation of Anya Schiffrin and Nobel Prize laureate Joseph E. Stiglitz and at the Max-Planck Institute for Tax Law and Public Finance in Munich at the invitation of Kai Konrad.
+Thomas studied economics at the Friedrich-Wilhelms-University Bonn and the Technical University Berlin before earning his doctorate summa cum laude at Helmut-Schmidt-University Hamburg, where he later also gained his habilitation.
+Thomas was a visiting scholar at, among others, Columbia University in New York at the invitation of Nobel Prize laureate Joseph E. Stiglitz and Anya Schiffrin and at the Max-Planck Institute for Tax Law and Public Finance in Munich at the invitation of Kai A. Konrad.
 Thomas regularly publishes his research in scientific journals, such as Constitutional Political Economy, the European Journal of Political Economy; European Journal of Law and Economics; Journal of Economic Behavior & Organization; Journal of Forecasting; and the Journal of Neuroscience, Psychology, and Economics.

 © STATISTICS AUSTRIA, Last Changed 06.04.2021